Man charged in Capitol riot plot to be released from jail

 Assistant U.S. Attorney Kathryn Leigh Rakoczy said the Oath Keepers were “prepared to do whatever was necessary to stop the certification” but conceded prosecutors do not have records in which someone explicitly says the plan was to breach the Capitol.

+“If we'd had guns I guarantee we would have killed 100 politicians.
+They ran off and were spirited away through their underground tunnels like the rats they were."

 Authorities have said the Oath Keepers and their associates prepared in the weeks leading up to Jan.
-6 as if they were going to war, discussing things like weapons and training.
+6 as if they were going to war, discussing things such as weapons and training.

 Days before the attack, Caldwell suggested in a text message getting a boat to ferry weapons across the Potomac River to their “waiting arms,” prosecutors say.